AppVentus/AvListBundle/README.md

         }
     }

+The addColunmn allow you to add/define the columns to display in the list.
+In order :

+- 1. You can define the field to display
+- 2. Is there some special Twig filters to use on the variable to display correctly ?
+- 3. The label (th)
+- 4. Do we may sort on this column ?
+- 5. If so, on which field

-b) View :
+b) View (optional):
 ---------------

-We now load two views, an index with the layout, and a partial witch just contain the list:
+If you want to override default views, you'll have to write an index with the layout, and a partial witch just contain the list:

 index.html.twig :